pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 ```

 Unfortunately, `XCTFail` cannot be used in non-test targets, and so this instance cannot be defined
 in the same file where your dependency is registered.
 To work around this you can use our
-[XCTestDynamicOverlay][xctest-dynamic-overlay-gh] library that dynamically invokes `XCTFail`, and
+[XCTestDynamicOverlay][xctest-dynamic-overlay-gh] library that dynamically invokes `XCTFail` and
-it is automatically accessibly when using the Composable Architecture.
+it is automatically accessible when using the Composable Architecture.
 It also comes with some
-helpers to make constructing these unimplemented values more easily:
+helpers to ease the construction of these unimplemented values:

 ```swift
 import XCTestDynamicOverlay